 CRABS - All Models

 We cannot stress enough how slowly you can fish these lures!
-Please try to keep in mind when you are fishing these lures that you are trying to represent a terrestrial crab that is crawling slowly along the bottom.
-Terrestrial crabs never hop up and down, jerk suddenly, or run at break neck speeds when moving along the bottom, so try and keep all of this in mind when you are fishing these and keep your movements as slow and as natural as possible.
-The more natural your crab looks in the water the more likely it is that it will get eaten!
+Please try to keep in mind when you are fishing these lures that you are trying to represent a terrestrial crab that is crawling slowly along the sea bed.
+Terrestrial crabs never hop up and down, jerk suddenly, or run at break neck speeds when moving along the bottom, so try and keep all of this in mind when you are fishing these lures, and keep your movements as slow and as natural as possible... the more natural your crab looks in the water the more likely it is that it will get eaten!

 On some days you may find that shorter pauses are better and on other days longer pauses might be more beneficial… on some days they may like it moved a little faster and on other days a slower retrieve may entice more interest!
 We highly recommend using the above information as a starting point and mixing up your retrieves on any particular day until you find exactly what is working the best for you.
-On some days we have even found that a super slow constant retrieve all the way back to the angler without any rod movement or pauses is best, and on other days we have found that almost no movement at all can be your best bet.
+On some days we have even found that a super slow constant retrieve all the way back to the angler without any rod movement or pauses is best and on other days we have found that almost no movement at all can be the most effective method.

 35mm CRANKS - Both Shallow & Deep Models

 Our cranks are another very easy lure to use and catch fish on.
-The simplest and most common retrieve for this lure throughout Australia is without doubt a constant slow roll.
+The simplest and most common retrieve for this lure across the country is without doubt a constant slow roll.
 Basically just cast your lure into the desired area and constantly wind your reel at a relatively slow pace until your lure is back to your feet.
-This should see your lure swim at a constant speed with a nice tight head and a wide tail action all the way back in.
+This should see your lure swim at a constant speed with a nice tight head and a wide tail action all the way back to the angler.
 This retrieve works extremely well on yellowfin bream and also on some black bream too.

 Please use the above information as a starting point and if that is not working for you then start to vary your retrieve slightly until you find what is working the best for you on the day.

 The versatility of this lure never ceases to amaze us!
-It will catch fish in water literally a few inches deep and will fish just as well to depths beyond 10m (33ft) or more if you are patient enough to allow it to sink to those depths.
-The true beauty though is how easy they are to fish!
-Simply cast the lure out and allow it to sink to the bottom always keeping a close eye for any signs of bites on the drop.
+It will catch fish in water literally a few inches deep and will fish just as well to depths of 10m or more if you are patient enough to allow it to sink to those depths.
+The true beauty though is how easy they are to fish.
+Simply cast the lure out and allow it to sink to the bottom always keeping a close eye for any bites on the drop.
 Again just as we recommend with the crab allow your vibe to sink on a slack line so that it falls as naturally as possible through the water column.
-Falling on a slack line the lure will fall in a straight line and will flutter down to the bottom as opposed to it sinking on a tight line, it will swing slightly back towards your rod tip and the tight line will stop the lure from fluttering to the bottom and will instead simply fall to the bottom with no movement at all (on some occasions this can be a good thing though).
+Falling on a slack line the lure will fall vertically and will flutter /swim on the fall down to the bottom as opposed to it sinking on a tight line, where it will swing slightly back towards your rod tip.
+The tight line will stop the lure from fluttering / erratically faling to the bottom and will instead simply fall to the bottom with no movement at all (on some occasions this can be a good thing though).
 Once the lure hits the bottom allow it to sit there motionless for 3-5 seconds keeping your rod tip low and pointing in the general direction of your lure with your line reasonably tight.
 After a few seconds simply lift your rod straight up causing the lure to hop up of the bottom and then allow it to free fall back to the bottom again where it should sit motionless again for another 3-5 seconds before commencing another hop.
 Repeat this all the way back to your feet.
-Don’t be frightened to mix up your hops and pauses during the retrieve... short pauses, long pauses, big lifts, small lifts, faster lifts, slower lifts, single hops, double hops, multiple hops, etc. Just continue to experiment until you determine what it is that is working the best for you on that given day.
+Don’t be frightened to mix up your hops and pauses during the retrieve.
+Short pauses, long pauses, big lifts, small lifts, faster lifts, slower lifts, single hops, double hops, multiple hops, etc. Just continue to experiment until you determine what it is that is working the best for you on any given day.